Whole-home comfort

 Rocky River city utility information points residents to the Cleveland Division of Water for water service questions.
 The city also has its own sewer and utility context, which matters for homeowners trying to understand what is public infrastructure and what is inside the home.

 Purity's role is the in-home side: taste, scale, drinking-water convenience, installation access, and maintenance planning.
-The page should not imply Purity controls public lines or municipal treatment.
+Public lines and municipal treatment remain utility responsibilities.

 Do you want to improve water everywhere, or do you mainly want better drinking water?
-Rocky River pages should make that difference clear.
+That answer narrows the system choice quickly.

 Established and remodeled homes can require more careful planning around service clearance, drain access, and kitchen faucet placement.